Acrylic: Glass or Plastic? Acrylic vs Lexan [with Infographics]

 Let’s match up some significant features between these two materials:

-Now that you’re versed on the specifications of Lexan and Acrylic, difference between “Plexiglass” and “Polycarbonate“, you can surely ad these remarkable materials to your repertoire.
+Now that you’re versed on the specifications of Lexan and Acrylic, the difference between “Plexiglass” and “Polycarbonate“, you can surely ad these remarkable materials to your repertoire.
 You should also explore our laser cutting technique to get an idea on how we shape these materials.

 In case we forgot to mention any significant point HERE, leave a comment down below!